 - From then on Pilate sought to release him, but the Jews cried out, “If you release this man, you are not Caesar’s friend.
 Everyone who makes himself a king opposes Caesar.”
 So when Pilate heard these words, he brought Jesus out and sat down on the judgment seat at a place called The Stone Pavement, and in Aramaic Gabbatha.
 Now it was the day of Preparation of the Passover.
 It was about the sixth hour.
 He said to the Jews, “Behold your King!”
 They cried out, “Away with him, away with him, crucify him!”
 Pilate said to them, “Shall I crucify your King?”
 The chief priests answered, “We have no king but Caesar.”
 So he delivered him over to them to be crucified.
 (John 19:12-16)

-- The death of Yeshua would last all day, all the way up until sundown.
-Those who wanted to burry Him, had to quickly get Him down before light was gone because a Sabbath was approaching.
+The death of Yeshua would last all day, all the way up until sundown.
+Those who wanted to bury Him had to quickly get Him down before light was gone because a Sabbath was approaching.

 - For if the blood of goats and bulls, and the sprinkling of defiled persons with the ashes of a heifer, sanctify for the purification of the flesh, how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.
 (Hebrews 9:13-14)